 On-call firefighters are not based at a fire station.
 They carry a pager and respond to emergency incidents as and when they happen.
 They receive an annual wage to reflect the time they commit to being available plus additional payments for attending incidents and drill nights (one evening a week for two hours).

-The role forms a vital part of today's fire and rescue service.
-They provide an efficient, effective service that gives emergency cover to more than 90 per cent of the UK.
-In Cambridgeshire they make up 56 per cent of the workforce and are generally located in rural communities, small towns and villages.
+The role forms a vital part of today's fire and rescue service, providing emergency cover to more than 90 per cent of the UK.
+In Cambridgeshire, they make up more than half of the workforce and are generally located in rural communities, small towns and villages.